 PhD programmes in business and management

-LUMS is a lively research environment in which doctoral students play a full and active part.
-We welcome enquiries and applications from well-qualified graduates throughout the world who wish to join this thriving research community.
+LUMS is a lively research environment in which PhD students play an active part.
+We welcome applications from well-qualified graduates throughout the world who wish to join our thriving research community.
 We are committed to providing PhD students with a sound foundation in research methodology, and this is reflected in the research training programmes we offer.

 To find out about the many options for MPhil and PhD research at LUMS, see Types of PhD Programme.

 The term PhD is short for Doctor of Philosophy.
 It is frequently referred to as a Doctorate.
 As a PhD student you will be expected to pursue structured, supervised research into one of the many business-related fields in which Lancaster University Management School has expertise.

 The minimum research period for a full-time PhD is 3 years.
 At the end of this period you will be expected to write an extended thesis, demonstrating evidence of your capacity to pursue scholarly research.
 The results of your research should make an original contribution to knowledge and be of a standard appropriate for publication.